 The unit is situated on the basement level of a busy district general hospital.
-As well as the individual en-suite bedrooms the unit has a communal sitting room, a women-only sitting room, a dining room, and an activity/relaxation room.
+As well as the individual en-suite bedrooms, the unit has a communal sitting room, a women-only sitting room, a dining room, and an activity/relaxation room.
 There is access to an enclosed garden space.
 There is also a family room situated outside the ward entrance.

+Corridor light bulbs were being replaced during the visit.
 There were no outstanding repairs in evidence and the unit was clean and bright.